Casualties of the September 11 attacks: Surrounding area

-Once both towers had been struck, the order to evacuate the North Tower quickly spread to encompass not only the entire World Trade Center complex, but most high rise buildings in Lower Manhattan and surrounding areas as well.
+After both towers had been struck, the order to evacuate the North Tower quickly spread to encompass not only the entire World Trade Center complex, but most high rise buildings in Lower Manhattan and surrounding areas as well.
 The evacuation of employees from the North and South towers continued past the plaza and through the concourse.
 Evacuees from the North Tower were directed through the underground shopping mall, from where they exited the complex onto Church Street.
 Evacuees from the South Tower were directed elsewhere to prevent congestion; they were sent across the covered footbridge over West Street to the World Financial Center or to 4 World Trade Center and out onto Liberty Street.
-Not all evacuees were connected to World Trade Centers, with students from Stuyvesant High School, the Borough of Manhattan Community College, tourists, residents of the area with their pets and others, also involved in the evacuation process.
+Not all of the evacuees were connected to World Trade Centers, with students from Stuyvesant High School, the Borough of Manhattan Community College, tourists, residents of the area with their pets and others, also involved in the evacuation process.

-To relieve congestion within the city and clear the evacuees and civilians, boats and ferries were used to further evacuate Lower Manhattan.
+Relieving congestion within the city and clear the evacuees and civilians, boats and ferries were used to further evacuate Lower Manhattan.
 Some of the boats were a part of the Coast Guard, others were civilian, company or state-owned, that acted independently or after seeking the permission of the Coast Guard, who initially instructed vessels to stand by and then issued a request for all available boats to participate.
-One participating vessels crew later recounted the call from Lt.
-Michael Day of the Coast Guard stating; "All available boats....This is the United States Coast Guard….
+One participating vessel's crew later recounted the call from Lt.
+Michael Day of the Coast Guard saying; "All available boats...
+This is the United States Coast Guard...
 Anyone wanting to help with the evacuation of Lower Manhattan report to Governors Island."
 In total the water evacuation of lower Manhattan moved about 500,000 during the day.

+Disabled individuals

+On the day of the attacks, there were a number of disabled individuals in the World Trade Center; there was a revised evacuation plan in place after the 1993 attack as many had been told to wait for rescuers and some waited up to nine hours.
+Some like John Abruzzo, a quadriplegic, and Tina Hansen were able to evacuate, as Abruzzo was carried by coworkers from the 69th floor down in an evacuation chair and indicated that it took them about ninety minutes to reach ground level.
+The chairs were some of the about 125 that were purchased after the 1993 bombing, however there was varying levels of training and communication about them.
+Others such as Michael Hingson, who was born blind, were able to evacuate from the 78th floor of the North Tower with the help of his guide dog Roselle.